-Aerospace Systems Segment operating margin increased during the current-year quarter primarily due to higher volume across all businesses and favorable aftermarket mix.
-In addition, cost containment initiatives, benefits from prior-year business realignment and acquisition integration activities and favorable contract settlements also contributed to the increase in operating margin.
+Aerospace Systems Segment operating margin increased during the current-year quarter and first six months of fiscal 2024 due to higher volume across all businesses, favorable aftermarket mix and lower acquisition-integration charges, as well as benefits of cost containment initiatives and prior-year business realignment and acquisition integration activities.
+In addition, operating income in the prior-year quarter and first six months of fiscal 2023 included \$112 million and \$130 million, respectively, of amortization expense related to the step-up in inventory to fair value resulting from the Acquisition.
+Favorable contract settlements also contributed to the increase in operating margin during the first six months of fiscal 2024.